Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

-## Azure test-utils-recorder for JavaScript
+## Azure SDK for JavaScript's test-utils-recorder

 The Azure SDK for JavaScript is composed of a multitude of repositories that attempt to deliver a common, homogenous SDK to make use of all of the services